Backing Up and Restoring HA Appliance Event Broker Configurations

 9. If the HA pair is using SSL, restore the server certificate by reloading it.
 For instructions to load server certificates, see Loading Server Certificate Files.

-10. The configuration for redundant pair of appliances may need reconciliation.
-Use Config-Sync to assert one appliance’s configuration over its mate.
+10. The configuration for redundant pair of appliance event brokers may need reconciliation.
+Use Config-Sync to assert one appliance event broker’s configuration over its mate.
 For more information, see Asserting Event Brokers VPN Configurations.